 Phone: (806) 742-2270

-Roger Landes is Professor of Practice at Texas Tech University School of Music.
+Roger Landes is an instructor at the Texas Tech University School of Music.
 He has a BA (English)

 from the University of Missouri-Kansas City, an MM (Musicology) from Texas Tech and